 Formatting the Popup Window

 When a user clicks on a marker or polygon, an informational popup window will appear.
 You can control what is displayed in the popup window using the editor.
 This editor behaves like the Report Template editor - simply click in the editor and start typing.
-You can format your text and add pre-defined data tags, or merge fields, from the list:
+You can format your text and add pre-defined data tags, or merge fields, from the data tags button on the editor's toolbar.

 Advanced Widget Usage